Sport Funding Report 2016-2017

-In November 2015 we received £5588.00 and in May 2016 expecting approximately £4000.00 taking our total to approximately £9558.00 for this year.
+For the academic year 2016-17 we have been allocated £9520.
 We supplement this dedicated funding from our other funding to enhance the provision for the children.

 How do we spend our Premium?

-In school the majority of the funding for sport has been used to employ additional qualified staff to deliver consistently high quality P.E. lessons in Years 3 to 6 from Rawmarsh Community School (at a cost of 4800.00 for one academic year (39 weeks) split up into 3 terms) and a MAST Mental Health Worker (at a cost of £2880.00 for the academic year), supported by our own staff as part of a continuous professional development program.
+In school the majority of the funding for sport has been used to employ additional qualified staff to deliver consistently high quality P.E. lessons in Years 3 to 6 from Rawmarsh Community School (at a cost of 4800.00 for one academic year (39 weeks) split up into 3 terms).

 What do these qualified sports coaches and other professionals provide?